 Compensation Committee.
 The Compensation Committee is responsible for reviewing and approving executive management compensation.
 The Compensation Committee's current members are Messrs.
-Morris (Chair) and Alden and Dr. Philip.
-The Nominating/Corporate Governance Committee has determined that each member of the Compensation Committee meets applicable NASDAQ independence standards, IRC Section 162(m) outside director requirements and Exchange Act Section 16 non-employee director requirements.
-The Compensation Committee met seven times in 2014.
-The Compensation Committee Charter is posted in the Corporate Governance section of the Company website, www.arcb.com.
+Morris (Chair), Alden and Gorman and Dr. Philip.
+The Nominating/Corporate Governance Committee has determined that each member of the Compensation Committee meets applicable NASDAQ independence standards, IRC Section 162(m) outside director requirements and non-employee director requirements of Section 16 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Compensation Committee met five times in 2015.
+The Compensation Committee Charter is posted in the Investor Relations, Governance Charters section of the Company website, www.arcb.com.